FloatingArrayDesign/MoorDyn/docs/usage.rst

-The v2 Input File (in progress)
+The v2 Input File (next release)
 -------------------------------

-MoorDyn v2 uses a plain-text input file for its description of the mooring system and simulation settings that is expanded from that of v1.
+MoorDyn v2 uses a standardized plain-text input file for its description of the mooring system and simulation settings that has some important additions and changes from v1.
+Most helpfully, this new format is identical between C++ and FORTRAN versions of MoorDyn, and it is designed to be support future capability enhancements without requiring changes.
 This file is divided into sections, some of which are optional.
 Each section is identified (and detected) by a header line consisting of a key phrase (e.g. Line Types) surrounded by dashes.
 While a couple sections are optional, the order of the sections should never be changed.